What is The Monkey Cage?

 - We do not automatically extend the right to respond to anything published on The Monkey Cage.

-John Sides is an Associate Professor of Political Science at George Washington University.
+John Sides is a Professor of Political Science at George Washington University.
 He specializes in public opinion, voting, and American elections.
 His books include The Gamble, a study of the 2012 presidential election.
 He has also written for the New York Times, Washington Post, Los Angeles Times, the New York Daily News, Salon, Boston Review, and Bloomberg View.
 Follow him on Twitter @monkeycageblog.

 Henry Farrell is a Professor of Political Science and International Affairs at George Washington University.
 He studies trust, the politics of the Internet, and international and comparative political economy.
 His recent book is The Political Economy of Trust.
 Follow him on Twitter @henryfarrell.